-NPD of carbonates and energy/stimulant drinks grows since 2017, presenting a CGAR of 4.4%.
-The highest number of NPD took place in 2020.
-The "push" of energy/stimulating drinks, with a CAGR of 8.3% and a high number of NPD in 2020, might reflect a slip back into people's prepandemic routines as pandemic is getting under control.
+NPD of carbonates and energy/stimulant drinks has grown since 2017, presenting a CGAR of 4.4%.
+The highest level of NPD took place in 2020.
+The "push" of energy/stimulating drinks, with a CAGR of 8.3% and a high level of NPD in 2020, might reflect a slip back into people's prepandemic routines as pandemic is getting under control.